This is the multi-page printable view of this section. Click here to print.

 • The root filesystem of the Node will be mounted at /host.

 • Although the container runs in the host IPC, Network, and PID namespaces, the pod isn't privileged.
 This means that reading some process information might fail because access to that information is restricted to superusers.
 For example, chroot /host will fail.
-If you need a privileged pod, create it manually.
+If you need a privileged pod, create it manually or use the --profile=sysadmin flag.

 Cleaning up